ywcheong/prepare/README.md

 ### Dependencies
 You need `python3.*`, `python3` or `python` to run this program.

-*Note: Python 2 is not Python.*
+*Note: Python 2 is not supported.*

 ## How to use
-For example, if your project seems like this:
+For example, if your project structure looks like this:

 ```
 rock-paper-scissor/